-DLNR NEWS RELEASE: Division of Forestry & Wildlife team recognized for Kokee effortsPosted on Dec 7, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Division of Forestry & Wildlife team recognized for Kokee effortsPosted on Dec 7, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – The Kokee Forest Restoration and Recovery Project on Kauai is being recognized by the U.S.D.A.
 Forest Service for the 2015 Western Regional Forester’s Honor Award.
 The project is ambitious in that it strives to reforest nearly 1,000 acres of burnt Eucalyptus and Pine plantations using koa and other native trees and plants.
 The forest (1,000 acres) and brushland (2,000 acres) was severely scorched by three wildfires during the summer of 2012.
 This unprecedented attempt to re-forest using native species is a first on State lands and thus far has involved the removal of some 6,000 tons of non-native trees burned during the fires.
 Once complete, there will be over 15,000 tons of flammable biomass removed from the area.